Skip to Content

 4. Cranberries

-Cranberries may be best known for their power to preserve urinary and digestive health, but that’s just scratching the surface.
+Cranberries may be best known for their power to preserve urinary and digestive health, but those are just a couple of their benefits.
 They’ve also been linked with heart health and may protect against several degenerative and chronic diseases.
+Bonus: Wisconsin is the top producer of cranberries in the United States.

-“Antioxidants found in berries can help to remove harmful bacteria in the body,” said Krautkramer.
+“Antioxidants found in berries can help remove harmful bacteria in the body,” Krautkramer says.
 “Cranberries, especially, have been proven to aid in preventing urinary tract infections.”

-Research has found the consumption of cranberries and cranberry juice can reduce incidence of:
+Research has found consuming cranberries and cranberry juice can reduce incidence of:

 • Urinary tract infections